Bosos/T-113-VLN1_Hopur3/README.md

 * **Computers and scientists can be deleted.(If a computer/scientist is deleted, it's relations and profile picture are deleted as well.**
 * **Relations between computers and scientists can be deleted**
 * **User gets error messages if he violates input constraints**
+* **"Live search"**

+  *The list of computers/scientists updates after every input/modification to input fields/dropdown menus so the user never has to press a search button*
 * **Shortcuts:**

   *Only available on windows*